 - Start engine and allow engine to warm up to normal operating temperature.
-Turn the engine off. - Remove the bilge drain plug and insert the oil drain hose down through the drain hole. - Remove the fastener at the end of the hose and drain the oil into a suitable container.

-- Position a suitable container under the oil filter in the bilge and remove the oil filter from the engine.
+Turn the engine off. - Remove the bilge drain plug and insert the oil drain hose down through the drain hole. - Remove the fastener at the end of the hose and drain the oil into a suitable container. - Position a suitable container under the oil filter in the bilge and remove the oil filter from the engine.
 Be careful not to spill oil into the bilge.
 Spilled oil must be cleaned up and disposed of in a safe and legal manner. - Fill a new oil filter 3/4 full by carefully pouring oil into the threaded hole in the center of the filter.
-This initial filling of the filter reduces the time the engine operates without oil flowing through the oil passages when you start the engine. - Lubricate the oil filter gasket with engine oil and install the filter until the gasket lightly contacts the block surface.
-Tighten the filter an additional 1/4 turn from this point. - Fill the engine oil with the proper type and grade for your operating conditions.
+This initial filling of the filter reduces the time the engine operates without oil flowing through the oil passages when you start the engine.

+- Lubricate the oil filter gasket with engine oil and install the filter until the gasket lightly contacts the block surface.
+Tighten the filter an additional 1/4 turn from this point. - Fill the engine with the proper type and grade of oil for your operating conditions.
 This should be about 4 quarts. - Check to determine that you can safely proceed without causing harm to any person, property or the engine.
 Start the engine and carefully watch for oil leaks. - If leaks are present, shut off the engine immediately and repair any leaks.
-Repeat the previous step. - Dispose of oil, filter and cleaning materials in accordance with the applicable laws.
+Repeat the previous step. - Recheck oil level.
+If oil level is low, bring up to full mark by adding oil in small amounts. - Dispose of oil, filter and cleaning materials in accordance with the applicable laws.